Revenge of the Ninja: Production

-The film was originally intended to be shot in Los Angeles, but the necessary permits, police protection, fire marshals and myriad logistics fees threatened to take up a bigger and bigger part of the film's budget.
+Revenge of the Ninja was originally intended to be shot in Los Angeles, but the necessary permits, police protection, fire marshals and myriad logistics fees threatened to take up a bigger and bigger part of the film's budget.
 The Utah Film Commission was trying to get Cannon Films to start producing films in their state and a representative promised no permits, location fees or union deals as well as lower salaries for local crews.
 The commission's assurances persuaded Cannon to switch filming to Salt Lake City.

-The final rooftop fight scene between Kosugi and Roberts took two weeks to film.
+Arthur Roberts (Braden) was not a trained martial artist, so for the majority of his scenes as the Demon Ninja, he was doubled by the film's stunt coordinator Steven Lambert.
+The final rooftop fight scene between Sho Kosugi and Roberts/Lambert took two weeks to film.
 This was due to the required pyrotechnics, mechanical rigging, safety considerations, elaborate camera positioning (including hanging 20 stories high outside the building), and helicopter shots.

+The film was the acting debut of 8-year-old Kane Kosugi, the son of star Sho Kosugi.

+Release

+The film was theatrically released by MGM/UA Communications Co. on September 7, 1983.